View Document Text

 planner assigned to the engagement and the details and complexity of the issues.
 We provide an estimate of the

-in the Agreement between us.
+the Agreement between us.
 We require one half of the estimated total before beginning the planning process.
+Upon

-Upon completion of the financial planning or consulting engagement you will receive an invoice for the balance due.
+completion of the financial planning or consulting engagement you will receive an invoice for the balance due.
+Payment

-Payment for financial planning and consulting services can be made via check, credit card, or electronic funds
+for financial planning and consulting services can be made via check, credit card, or electronic funds transfer.
+At no

 fees for our financial planning services are separate from any fees charged to you by a third-party.